Super Eagles: How Nigeria can still secure 2026 World Cup qualification

 The Super Eagles were drawn in CAF Group C alongside South Africa, Benin, Zimbabwe, Rwanda, and Lesotho.
 Only the group winner will qualify automatically, while the runner-up could advance to a second round for a chance to compete in the inter-confederation playoffs.

-With six matches played out of ten, Nigeria sits fourth in their six-team group with just seven points.
-However, they remain within striking distance of the top spots, trailing second-place Rwanda by a single point.
-Group leaders South Africa hold a six-point advantage, though that gap could be reduced to three if FIFA sanctions them for fielding an ineligible player.
+With seven matches played out of ten, Nigeria sit third in their six-team group with 10 points.
+However, they remain within striking distance of the top spots, trailing second-place Benin by a single point.
+Group leaders South Africa hold a six-point advantage, though that gap could be reduced to three if FIFA sanctions them for fielding midfielder Teboho Mokoena, who should have been serving a suspension, against Lesotho.

 Group C results & schedule

-The Super Eagles’ campaign has been frustrating, with three draws and one loss in their opening four games.
+The Super Eagles’ campaign has been frustrating, with four draws, one loss and two wins in their opening seven games.
 Here are the results of Group C fixtures played so far, with Nigeria's results highlighted.

 Matchday 1 (November 2023)